How can I get back to exclusively breastfeeding?

 If the flow is too fast, lower the reservoir.
 Perhaps the lactation consultant at the pediatrician's office can help get you set up with the SNS.
 It will save you time because you will not have to supplement with a bottle.
 It will also increase your production because her breastfeeding will become more efficient and she will empty your breast better.

 It is a good idea to collaborate with your pediatrician, monitor her weight gain and for you to continue to pump right after feedings to make sure she continues to progress.
-Then re-evaluate your plan to see if any changes can be made with the goal of pumping only when you are at work or separated from your baby.Read more answers by Dr. Tracy
+Then re-evaluate your plan to see if any changes can be made with the goal of pumping only when you are at work or separated from your baby.Read more answers by Christine Tracy